Tuition & Fees

 The Tom Fabietti Scholarship Foundation was established as a tribute to Tom Fabietti, a member of the Prep Brotherhood who was tragically killed in an automobile accident in 1994.

 Tom was a proud 1986 graduate who felt strongly about the value of his Prep education.
 Because of his wish for more young men to be given the opportunity to attend our school, the mission of the Tom Fabietti Scholarship Foundation is to provide scholarships to young men who aspire to continue their education at St. Augustine Prep.

 The work of the foundation has grown significantly.
-Since 1994, over $1,075,000 in scholarships have been awarded to eighty-seven applicants.
+Since 1994, over $1.2 million in merit grants has been awarded to over 100 applicants.
 To obtain an application for this scholarship, visit tomfabiettifoundation.org.